16 Crazy Smart Under Bed Dorm Storage Ideas That Are Actual Lifesavers

 No one wants to go digging through their closet to find a pair of shoes, so put a shoe rack under your bed instead.
 It’s a lot easier to grab a pair of shoes from under your bed when you’re in a hurry.

-There’s also a lot of vertical space under your bed to work with, so a tired shoe rack will help keep all of your different shoes organized and displayed so you know exactly what shoes you have (if your shoes are hidden away in the closet, it’s easy to forget what shoes you brought with you and what shoes you haven’t worn in a while).
+There’s also a lot of vertical space under your bed to work with, so a tiered shoe rack will help keep all of your different shoes organized and displayed so you know exactly what shoes you have (if your shoes are hidden away in the closet, it’s easy to forget what shoes you brought with you and what shoes you haven’t worn in a while).

 5. Under Bed Desk Area